madenney/lm-clipper/README.md

 Compatible with Windows and Linux.

-*In theory*, any video on the Lunar Melee channel can be made with this tool, with a small number of exceptions
+*In theory*, any video on the Lunar Melee youtube channel can be made with this tool, with a small number of exceptions

 ## Pre-Requirements